infinityPV/infinityPV_MCP3426_Arduino-library/README.md

 [*LiBAT5V2A Multiplatform *](https://www.infinitypv.com)

-This is an Arduino IDE library for using the MCP3426 ADC on board in the infinityPV LiBAT5V2A evaluation board, where the first channel measures an external voltage through a voltage divider and the 2nd channel measures a current signal using a shunt resistor.
+This is an Arduino IDE library for using the MCP3426 ADC on board in the infinityPV LiBAT5V2A evaluation board, where the first channel measures an external voltage through a voltage divider and the second channel measures a current signal using a shunt resistor.
 However, you can use the library for your own designs including  MCP3426 ADCs :).

 Repository Contents
 -------------------